 It has kept my head above water when reality is making me sink and it has kept my passion for life alive.
 This, however, cannot go on forever and in a decade life will surely be different in many ways as the road keeps winding on.

 Who knows where the road will take, but while the road may become ever more overgrown with complications there will come a day where this won’t be reality and to learn to enjoy the present is one art form that comes and goes and as the days get ever closer to my departure I’m trying to live in the present and block out the noise a little.

 Living in the present also means enjoying the warmish weather while it’s still here because in a month we’ll surely be wrapping ourselves up.
-Which is why I made this recipe, which looks rather daunting and complicated, but it’s been broken down to make it easy to follow and these rolls are a treat.
+Which is why I made this very recipe, which looks rather daunting and complicated.
+Which I’ve done my best to simplify and break down each step to make it easy to follow so you can make these rolls.
 The warm buttery syrup with the ginger filling and the lashings of cinnamon throughout the dough make this recipe perfect for fall.

 Gemberbolus – Dutch Ginger Rolls